RuzibekGit/RuzibekGit/readme.md

-Hello there! 👋
+## Hello there! 👋

-I am a backend developer with a strong focus on Python, complemented by a deep interest in JavaScript🧾 and C++.
+I am a backend developer with a strong focus on Python, complemented by a deep interest in JavaScript🧾.

 My current passion lies in data science and deep learning🖥️, and I thrive on developing web applications using Django.I very much enjoy automating tasks with Python. 🐍